jackrieck/solana-lottery-program/README.md

 # run app in a new terminal
 cd app/ && yarn run dev

+# navigate to webapp with a browser at http://localhost:3000

 # connect to webapp with Phantom and airdrop some SOL for transaction fees
 solana airdrop 3 $PHANTOM_WALLET